dodyeid/dodyeid/README.md

 - 👋 Hi, I’m @dodyeid
-- Strong background in economics, statistics, mathematics, and computer science.
+- 🧠 Strong background in statistics, mathematics, computer science, and economics.
 - 👀 Expert in R, but always learning.
 - 🌱 Self-taught in app development: I built and deployed TriviaLinked to iOS and Google Play using JAvaScript, React Native, and Firebase.
 - 💞️ I love building software to help people and organizations grow.